ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Student members must be currently enrolled at least half time in one or more of the fields of nuclear science and engineering or allied fields in a school having, or eligible to have, a student branch of the Society, or in the Naval Nuclear Power School.
 Postgraduate and individuals employed full-time while pursuing a Ph.D. do not qualify for Student membership.

 For a one-time fee, members can retain their ANS membership for life.
-Lifetime members will be sent a yearly statement to update address and membership information, order publications, and to make voluntary contributions to become an ANS Champion or to donate to the scholarship, NEED, and public education programs.
+Lifetime members will be sent a yearly statement to update address and membership information, order publications, and to make voluntary contributions to become an ANS Champion or to donate to the scholarship, local and student section challenge, and public outreach initiative funds.

-Add $80 yearly overseas postage for printed copies of Nuclear News magazine for members outside U.S., Canada or Mexico.
+Add $90 yearly overseas postage for printed copies of Nuclear News/Radwaste Solutions magazines for members outside U.S., Canada or Mexico.

 Interested in learning more about an organization membership?
 View the Organization Membership page for more details.